ccronje/libcarp-pitt-notes-exercises/_episodes/04-basic-functions-II.md

 value.contains("test")
 ~~~

-* Boolean often use to generate true and false in a test

 Such tests can be combined with other GREL expressions to create more complex transformations.
 For example, to carry out a further transformation only if a test is successful.
-The GREL transformation ```if(value.contains("test"),"Test data",value)``` replaces a cell value with the words "Test data" only *if* the value in the cell contains the string "test" anywhere.
+The GREL transformation `if(value.contains("test"),"Test data",value)` replaces a cell value with the words "Test data" only *if* the value in the cell contains the string "test" anywhere.

 ---